 Citizen science is the practice of public participation and collaboration in research to increase scientific knowledge.
 Citizen science helps with gathering scientific data as well as fostering community involvement.
 On this tour we will gather data of any whale sightings using the Whale Alert App.
 This information helps scientists to: warn shippers when they are near whales so they can avoid collision, initiate rescue efforts for entangled whales, and provide data for better understanding and management of the whale populations off our coast.

 How does my ticket purchase support youth education?

 Ocean Connectors provides presentations and field trips for all public elementary and middle schools in National City, as well as 27 schools in Nayarit, Mexico.
 All our youth education is free of charge, and our vison is to cultivate a future generation of passionate, globally-aware, and empowered coastal residents who take active steps to enjoy and protect ocean health.
-10% of your ticket price goes directly toward these youth education programs.
-In fact, all our 5th grade students use the gray whale as a case study and attend whale watching excursions with Flagship Cruises and Events every year!
+All proceeds of your ticket price goes directly toward these youth education programs.
+All our 5th grade students use the gray whale as a case study and attend whale watching excursions with Flagship Cruises and Events every year!

 Planning a special occasion or team-building event?
 Contact info@oceanconnectors.